digitalpalidictionary/dpd-db/families/README.md

-Compile families of roots, compounds, words and sets.
-Export to Anki for study.
+# Compile families of roots, compounds, words and sets, and export to Anki for study.